macphailmagwira/llm-knowledge-extractor/README.md

 Obviously i was not meant to spend too much time on this, so i focused on the basic structure of how i usually design my Python based AI projects

+I implemented batch support using FastAPI background tasks, which works for this prototype but is not as scalable or fault-tolerant as a dedicated task queue like Celery.

+The API runs on Uvicorn directly for simplicity, but in production I’d use Gunicorn + Uvicorn workers for better concurrency and stability.

 I used a basic noun frequency extractor instead of a full NLP pipeline (e.g., spaCy) to save setup time.

 Error handling is minimal — only core cases (empty input, LLM failure) are covered instead of a full validation framework.